strengthsynth/strengthsynth.github.io/_posts/2021-07-17-MentalAspect.md

 <br/>

-The issue lies in overcoming the barriers preventing them from consistenlty implementing these behaviors (such as exercise).
+The issue lies in overcoming the barriers preventing them from consistenlty implementing these behaviors.

 <br/>